This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a stroke?

 A stroke happens when blood flow to part of the brain is interrupted.
 This can cause serious brain damage from a lack of oxygen.
-Brain function may be affected depending on where the stroke happens.
 A stroke caused by a blood clot is called an ischemic stroke.
-Ischemic stroke is the most common type.
-A stroke caused by a burst or torn blood vessel is called a hemorrhagic stroke.
+A stroke caused by a burst or torn blood vessel is called an intracerebral hemorrhage, or a hemorrhagic stroke.
 When stroke symptoms go away completely within minutes to hours and do not cause damage, it is called a transient ischemic attack (TIA).
 A TIA is a warning sign that you are at risk of soon having a stroke.

 What are the warning signs of a stroke?

 The words BE FAST can help you remember and recognize warning signs of a stroke:

 - B = Balance: Sudden loss of balance

 - E = Eyes: Loss of vision in one or both eyes

 - F = Face: Face droops on one side

 - A = Arms: Arm drops when both arms are raised